 When Jamie Lee Curtis found out that Lindsay Lohan, who was going to be playing her daughter, had starred in The Parent Trap (1998), she asked, "Which twin did she play?", unaware that Lohan had performed both roles.

 A member of the band Orgy instructed Jamie Lee Curtis on how to play the guitar.
-In the concert sequence, that is actually Curtis playing during the solo.
+In the concert sequence, although Curtis practiced at making it look authentic, in the finished film a studio musician overdubbed the guitar solo

 Kelly Osbourne originally auditioned as Anna (not as Anna's best friend) and was offered the part but decided to back out.
 Later, she said people told her it was the biggest mistake she'd ever made, due to the success of the movie.